-Although genital folliculitis may be unpleasant and a little painful, it’s easily treatable and preventable at home.
+Although genital folliculitis may be a bit painful, you can easily prevent it and treat it at home.
 Without prompt attention, however, an infected follicle can develop into a genital abscess, which will need medical attention.

 What causes genital folliculitis?

 Folliculitis, even in the genital region, is generally not contagious.
 However, due to the proximity of hair follicles to one another in the vaginal region, the infection can spread from one to the next, eventually looking like a patch of acne.

 Folliculitis happens when your hair follicles are damaged.
 When they’re damaged, it’s easy for germs to get inside the follicles and cause an infection.
 The infection can be caused by bacteria, usually by Staphylococcus aureus (staph), viruses, or fungi.

 Hair follicles can be damaged by:

 - Wearing tight clothing